dsteinberg/libcluster/README.txt

    '=' found a valid candidate split
-   '>' chosen candidate split and testing for inclusion into model 'x' clusters have been deleted because they became devoid of observations '*' classes (image/document clusters) that are empty have been removed.
+   '>' chosen candidate split and testing for inclusion into model 'x' clusters have been deleted because they became devoid of observations '*' clusters (image/document clusters) that are empty have been removed.

 For best clustering results, I have found the following tips may help: